basselElkady/Job-Management-System/README.md

 Running the Test Suite
 # Running Tests

-This project uses different types of tests organized in three main packages:
+This project uses different types of tests organized into three main packages:
 - UnitTest
 - IntegrationTest
 - E2ETest  // you should run the app to execute these tests correctly